SpongePowered/SpongeDocs/source/plugin/practices.rst

     * ``Collections``
     * ``Maps``

-should **NEVER** be stored or be cached in plugins.
+should **NEVER** be stored or cached in plugins.

 These are the main reasons for this:

 * The references prevent proper garbage collection
 * The instances might no longer be valid

-This can easily be avoided by using the corresponding snapshots or saving the UUID of given the instances and request a live instance when you need it.
+This can easily be avoided by using the corresponding snapshots or saving the UUID of the given instances and requesting a live instance when you need it.

 IO on the main thread
 ~~~~~~~~~~~~~~~~~~~~~

 Executing some IO operations such as loading a config/data file or checking for updates/connecting to a website takes
 much time and greatly affects the TPS on the server.
-Such tasks should be either done in their own threads or using the
+Such tasks should be done either in their own threads, or using the
-inbuilt scheduller's async feature.
+inbuilt scheduler's async feature.

 .. code-block:: text